Sono un grande: Promotion and release

 A summer 2026 Italian stadium tour, initially dubbed the Stadi26 Tour, was announced on 15 September 2025.

 Ferro announced the album on 24 September 2025, which was released on 24 October 2025 by Sugar Music.
 He said of the album, "Because if I'm not dead yet ...
 Maybe it's by chance, maybe it's by mistake, or maybe it's because I'm great ...
 Sono un grande is the fruit of everything that has happened in my life, the awareness that, if I have managed to overcome all the storms, it is because perhaps I have done something good and I deserve a happy future."

 Singles

 The album was preceded by the single "Cuore rotto" ("Broken heart"), released on 5 September 2025 It is Ferro's first single since he signed with Sugar Music earlier that year.
 A second single, "Fingo&spingo", was released on 23 October 2025.
+A third single, "Sono un grande", released on 2 January 2026.